Syria: Obama signs off on sanctions hitting Syria, Iran

 In Deraa, dozens of people are reported to have been shot dead in recent days.

 President Assad was not among those targeted in the sanctions, but he could be named later if violence continues by government forces against pro-democracy protesters, US officials said on Friday.

-Activists have reported that some 500 people have been killed in the protests, which have been taking place for over six weeks, against the Syrian government.'New tools'
+Activists have reported that some 500 people have been killed in the protests, which have been taking place for over six weeks, against the Syrian government.